You may now Blow a Kiss to the Bride!!!

 Maybe.
 You would have to contact the Foreign Embassy in Washington DC for possible information on “Legalizing or Registering” the marriage in the US with the abroad foreign government.
 But, if you are marrying to immigrate to the US, then this question is not really important.

-Do I ever need to see my spouse before filing the I-130 Petition?
+IMPORTANT NOTE: Do I ever need to see my spouse after marriage, but before filing the I-130 Petition?

 USCIS Policies Change, and virtual marriages are a COVID/POST-COVID creation.
-The "Consummation requirement" is not stated in the law, but USCIS can require the marriage to prove itself by having a honeymoon, having a reception with close friends and family, and to travel internationally to solidify the marriage validity.
+Immigration law are created from laws drawn decades ago, some more than 70 years ago.
+Are virtual marriage considered proxy marriages?
+No. However, USCIS can require the marriage to prove itself by having a honeymoon, having a reception with close friends and family, and to travel internationally to solidify the marriage validity.
+Being together is the ultimate goal, and if consular processing a marriage-based green card visa, the embassy or consulate normally requires international travel 2-4 times a year, to establish an ongoing relationship that qualifies for a Green Card/Immigrant Visa.

 Disclaimer: This Blog is made available by the lawyer or law firm publisher for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site you understand that there is no attorney-client relationship between you and the Blog/Web Site publisher.
 The Blog should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.